rajurai/ProjectMyGit/compute.md

 METHOD  |  URI                        |DESCRIPTION
 --------|---------------------------- |-------------
-PATCH   | /servers/name               |Update server
+PATCH   | /servers/<server_name>      |Update server

 <p>
-It updates the server with its details that we send in request body.
+It updates the server name with new name that we pass in the request body.
 </p>

 ##### Important